 7.2 How Can I Make Coconut Curry Vegan?

-To create a vegan version of this dish, substitute chicken with tofu or vegetables, and replace fish sauce with soy sauce or a vegan fish sauce alternative.
+Swap chicken for tofu or just more veggies.
+Replace fish sauce with soy sauce or a vegan fish sauce.

 7.3 Can I Store Leftover Thai Coconut Curry?

-Yes, leftover curry can be stored in an airtight container in the refrigerator for up to 3-4 days.
-To reheat, warm it on the stove over low heat or in the microwave.
+Yes you can.
+Keep it in an airtight container in the fridge for up to 3–4 days.
+Reheat on the stove or microwave.

 7.4 What is the Best Way to Thicken Coconut Curry?